Managing your debt

 - Budget counseling

 All debt management service companies providing these services must be registered in Oregon.
-Before you sign an agreement, or pay any fees, check their registration.
+Before you sign an agreement, or pay any fees,

 - $50 maximum initial counseling fee